 Low-temperature plasmas offer a world of promise for applications in medicine, water purification, agriculture, pollutant removal, nanomaterial synthesis, and more.

 Yet making plasmas by conventional methods takes several thousand volts of electricity, says David B. Go, the Rooney Family Collegiate Professor of Aerospace and Mechanical Engineering.
 This limits their use outside of high-voltage power settings.

-In work supported by the National Science Foundation, Go and a team of researchers, including two ND undergraduates and a Ph.D. student in mechanical engineering, have— they need only human or mechanical energy.
+In work supported by the National Science Foundation, Go and a team of researchers, including two ND undergraduates and a Ph.D. student in mechanical engineering, have published research that explores making plasma devices that can be operated without electrical power — they need only human or mechanical energy.

 Their paper in Applied Physics Letters, “Hand-generated piezoelectric mechanical-to-electrical energy conversion plasma,” introduces a strategy they call “energy-conversion plasma” as an alternative to producing “transient spark” discharges without the need for a very high-voltage power supply.

 The team included Olivia K. Jaenicke (ND ’20), Federico G. Hita (ND ’21), Ph.D. student Jinyu Yang, and Seong-kyun Im, associate professor of mechanical engineering at Korea University.